AdrienHallet/OpenSourceStrategies/Synthese.md

 ----
 *Lecture 7*

-*In December, we will have an "elevator pitch" in which we will talk for 3' (each) about our project.*

 ### Is decentralisation a good thing ?
 Yes, sometimes.

 ### Interoperability
 Is good (duh).
 Writing is kind of an interoperability interface between human transcending time and space.
 It is good to be conservative in what you send, and open in what you receive.
 Interoperability sometimes occurs through reverse-engineering.
-It implies standardization.
+It implies standardization, which is great, but usage is more important.

 #### Standardization
 There are multiple levels of standardization :